Home Prices Fall Further

 The index fell 0.8 percent as compared with October 2009, according to the release, the biggest year-to-year decline for the index since December 2009.
 The decrease was substantially more than the 0.2 percent decline projected by economists in a recent Bloomberg News survey.

-Belvedere Homes for Sale
+Colorado Springs Homes for Sale

 A high number of foreclosures are still waiting to reach the market, meaning there will be even more downward pressure on home prices in 2011.
 Federal Reserve policy makers said this month that "depressed" housing and continued high unemployment continue to constrict consumer spending, reasons they cited for extending monetary stimulus measures.